Generic Name: amobarbital sodium

 The systemic effects of exogenous and endogenous corticosteroids may be diminished by amobarbital sodium.
 Thus, this product should be administered with caution to patients with borderline hypoadrenal function, regardless of whether it is of pituitary or of primary adrenal origin.

-Information for Patients-The following information should be given to patients receiving barbiturates.
+The following information should be given to patients receiving barbiturates.

 - The use of barbiturates carries with it an associated risk of psychological and/or physical dependence.